Infernal Affairs II: Music

 The film's score was composed by Chan Kwong-wing.
-The theme song, Eternal Realm (長空; Changkong), was performed by Beyond, with Wong Ka-keung handle compistion and lyrics written by Wong and Yip Sai-wing.
+The theme song, Eternal Realm (長空; Changkong), was performed by Beyond, with Wong Ka-keung handle composition and lyrics written by Wong and Yip Sai-wing.

 Reception

 The film was highly anticipated prior to its release due to the success achieved by Infernal Affairs.
 However, the general response to the film was mixed.

 Box office

 The film grossed HK$24,919,376 — big by 2003 Hong Kong standards, but only about half of the original's earnings.

 Awards

 Although Infernal Affairs II earned twelve nominations for the 2003 Hong Kong Film Awards, it could not match its predecessor's success.
 The film won only one award, Best Original Film Song, for the song "長空" (performed by Cantopop band Beyond).
 The film won the Best Film award at the Hong Kong Film Critics Society Awards.